How familiar are you with your cervix?

 Having a solid grasp on your cervix—what it is, what it does, and even how it plays into the type of menstrual cup you choose—is incredibly helpful when it comes to your overall health and well-being.

-Getting to Know Your Cervix
+Understanding Your Cervix

 Your cervix is a small—but an important—part of your anatomy.
 Think of it like a tiny opening that acts as the crucial connection between your vagina and your uterus.